Notable People

 The later honors made sense because he never stayed only in one lane

-The Kennedy Center's fiscal 2022 annual report notes that Stewart received the 23rd Mark Twain Prize for American Humor and highlights not only his comedy but also his advocacy for first responders and veterans.
+The Kennedy Center's fiscal 2022 annual report notes that Stewart received the 23rd Mark Twain Prize for American Humor and highlights his comedy alongside his advocacy for first responders and veterans.

 That combination is the point.